newaetech/DesignStartTrace/hardware/tracewhisperer/README.md

 ChipWhisperer connector on the side of PhyWhisperer-USB.

 ## Implementation Details
+[This page](clocks.md) has details on internal clocking, which is needed to understand the time relationship between power traces and debug traces.

 [This page](FIFO_reads.md) has low-level details on how captured trace data is stored and retrieved from the FPGA.